Planning to sell your IT company? Get in touch.

 Do you really acquire IT companies or is this just marketing?

 We mean it.
-Groenewold IT grows through projects, hiring and selective acquisitions when culture, technology and customer base fit.
+Groenewold IT Solutions grows through projects, hiring and selective acquisitions when culture, technology and customer base fit.
 We are not chasing short-term speculation – we aim for sustainable development under one roof.

 What size and regions do you consider?